HUBEI SHENNONGJIA, CHINA

 Total Visitors: 159,000 (2018)

 Hubei Shennongjia is a forest zone located in the northwest of Hubei province.
 It serves as a watershed between the Yangtze and Han rivers and is the birthplace of Chinese farming civilisation.

 With its 3,253 sq.km, Shennongjia was classified in 2005 as a geological and national geopark by China's National Land Resources Administration.

 In July 2016, Hubei Shennongjia was inscribed on the World Heritage list.
-The site "protects the largest primary forests remaining in Central China and provides habitat for many rare animal species, such as the Chinese Giant Salamander, the Golden or Sichuan Snub-nosed Monkey, the Clouded Leopard, Common Leopard and the Asian Black Bear". (text in italics quoted from UNESCO's statement of outstanding universal value)
+The site "protects the largest primary forests remaining in Central China and provides habitat for many rare animal species, such as the Chinese Giant Salamander, the Golden or Sichuan Snub-nosed Monkey, the Clouded Leopard, Common Leopard and the Asian Black Bear".
+(Source: UNESCO's statement of outstanding universal value)